Policies, Regulations and Practices for Incoming Students

 As soon as you get a mailing address please give it to the NSE Office and also send it to your home school Coordinator.
 Information delays will be reduced if a current address and telephone number and email address are available.
 The efficiency of the program, in part, depends on your regular input and cooperation.

-Most of the correspondence from Chico NSE office and the university in general, will be by electronic mail.
+E-mail is the primary form of communication from the Chico NSE office and the university in general.
 Regularly check your account!!
-Please make sure that we have the correct e-mail address.
+Please make sure that we have the correct e-mail address within your Student Portal.

 Placement and Duration of Exchange

 A change of the exchange plan, A or B, cannot be made except in extreme cases and only with approval by the host and home NSE Coordinators.

 Extension of Exchange

 The Exchange is limited to one academic year.
 If you are thinking of extending your participation through Spring 2016, you must submit your request to your home NSE coordinator by September 10, 2015.
 A decision will be made during the last week of September 2015.
 Extension is not automatic.
 Spring 2016 arrivals need to contact their Home School NSE Coordinator early in February in order to apply for the fall 2016 program.

 It is your responsibility, the participant, to arrange for the proper transfer of units and credits from CSU, Chico to your home institution.
 Chico has no authority whatsoever in the matter.
 It may be necessary for you to secure approvals from your Department.
 Make sure that this is done before you head out for Chico.